fidecastro/discomfort-docs/docs/api/nodes.md

 ## Internal Nodes

 These nodes are automatically inserted by Discomfort during workflow execution and are not meant to be manually placed.
+They replace DiscomfortPorts at Discomfort's runtime, simply by changing the class of the node inside the prompt JSON that will be sent for ComfyUI processing.

 ### DiscomfortContextLoader